 - 2.5.1 Under the 2011 Localism Act, the government encourages the participation of local communities in strategic planning, enabling communities to produce Neighbourhood Development Plans.
 In 2015, Lower Allithwaite Parish (now Allithwaite and Cartmel) was approved as a neighbourhood area by SLDC, for the purposes of producing a neighbourhood plan.
-Cartmel is within the boundary of the (Cartmel and Allithwaite) neighbourhood area. - 2.5.2 At the time of writing, the Neighbourhood Plan for Allithwaite and Cartmel is being developed, and a Draft Plan has recently been published and consulted on.
-Subject to consultation and adoption, the policies in the Neighbourhood Plan will coordinate with the contents of the Cartmel CAMP and it is anticipated that the policies will be supplemented by a design code, to guide new development.
-The current draft Neighbourhood Plan contains several policies relevant to Cartmel Conservation Area including Draft Policy AC1- Design Principles and Draft Policy AC2 Development within Cartmel Conservation Area. - 2.5.3 The additional guidance contained within the Cartmel CAMP should be used to ensure that new development and ongoing maintenance and management protects and enhances the distinctive character and special interest of the conservation area. - 2.5.4 The CAMP will contribute to the Neighbourhood Plan by providing a strong evidence base for the Cartmel historic environment, including a new list of locally listed buildings/NDHAs, and by providing guidance on protecting and managing the significance of Cartmel conservation area. - 2.5.5 Separate to the neighbourhood plan, the Cartmel Township Initiative is a recent project relevant to the CAMP, with a report produced by Allies and Morrison in 2014; this mainly focussed on traffic management but also referred to the historic environment.
+Cartmel is within the boundary of the (Cartmel and Allithwaite) neighbourhood area. - 2.5.2 At the time of writing, the Neighbourhood Plan for Allithwaite and Cartmel is being developed, and a Submitted Plan has recently been published and consulted on.
+Subject to the outcome of future examination and referendum, the policies in the Neighbourhood Plan will coordinate with the contents of the Cartmel CAMP supplemented by a design code, to guide new development.
+The Submitted Neighbourhood Plan contains several policies relevant to Cartmel Conservation Area including Policy AC1- Design Principles and Policy AC2 Development within Cartmel Conservation Area. - 2.5.3 The additional guidance contained within the Cartmel CAMP should be used to ensure that new development and ongoing maintenance and management preserves and enhances the distinctive character and appearance of the conservation area. - 2.5.4 The CAMP will contribute to the Neighbourhood Plan by providing a strong evidence base for the Cartmel historic environment, including a new list of locally listed buildings/NDHAs, and by providing guidance on protecting and managing the significance of Cartmel conservation area. - 2.5.5 Separate to the neighbourhood plan, the Cartmel Township Initiative is a recent project relevant to the CAMP, with a report produced by Allies and Morrison in 2014; this mainly focussed on traffic management but also referred to the historic environment.